Brian Glover: Acting career

 In the film Brannigan he claimed to have lost the only fight in his acting career, fighting John Wayne.

 His performance in The Mysteries secured additional work in the commercial theatre.
 The Canterbury Tales ("Chaucer wi' nowt taken owt")(West End) was followed by a return to television and the Play for Today series, both as writer and performer and, in turn, more screen roles.
 Glover wrote a horror themed episode of Theatre Box called Death Angel, which aired in 1981.
 He went on to play Lugg, the endearing rogue manservant to Albert Campion in the series Campion, and the role of a crook, Griffiths, in the Doctor Who story Attack of the Cybermen in 1985.
 He played Edouard Dindon in the original London cast of La Cage aux Folles.

-In 1991 he starred in the second episode of Bottom, in the episode "Gas", as the perpetually angry neighbour Mr Rottweiler.
+In 1991 he guest starred in the second episode of Bottom, in the episode "Gas", as the hostile neighbour Mr Rottweiler.
 At the end of his life he acted in John Godber's rugby league comedy Up 'n' Under (1998).
 He was also the voice for the UNO Upholstery TV adverts in 1995 and 1996.

-Glover also wrote over 20 plays and short films.
+Glover also wrote over twenty plays and short films.
 In 1982 he was a guest presenter in series six of Friday Night Saturday Morning, a late-night BBC chat show.

-Personal life
+Personal life and death

-Glover was married twice, secondly to television producer Tara Prem, the daughter of TV actor Bakhshi Prem, on 2 October 1996.
+Glover was married twice, secondly to television producer Tara Prem, the daughter of TV actor Bakhshi Prem, on 2 October 1976.
 He had two children, one daughter from his first marriage and one son from his second marriage.
 In September 1996, Glover developed a brain tumour and underwent an operation for it.
 The tumour was removed and it appeared he had made a full recovery but it returned in the summer of 1997 and Glover died in his sleep in a London hospital on 24 July 1997.
-He was buried in Brompton Cemetery, London on 30 July 1997.
+He was buried in Brompton Cemetery, London, on 30 July 1997.